-Mrs Hale subsequently made claims in the Employment Tribunal of pregnancy and maternity discrimination (section 18 Equality Act 2010), unfair dismissal (section 98 Employment Rights Act 1996), and automatically unfair dismissal (section 103 Employment Rights Act 1996).
+Mrs Hale subsequently made Employment Tribunal claims for maternity discrimination (section 18 Equality Act 2010), unfair dismissal (section 98 Employment Rights Act 1996), and automatically unfair dismissal (section 103 Employment Rights Act 1996).

 The decision of the Employment Tribunal in Hale v Dentons UKMEA Legal Services

-The Employment Tribunal found in Mrs Hale’s favour in respect of her claims for unfair dismissal, automatically unfair dismissal, direct sex discrimination, and pregnancy and maternity discrimination.
+The Employment Tribunal found in Mrs Hale’s favour in respect of her claims for unfair dismissal, automatically unfair dismissal, direct sex discrimination, and maternity discrimination.

 Automatically unfair dismissal